 Potato chips, tortilla chips, cheese puffs, pretzels, you name it.

-There is an entire aisle at most grocery stores dedicated to all of the different options, but usually only a small section where you can find healthy alternatives to the junk food items.
+There is an entire aisle at most grocery stores dedicated to all of the different options, making it easy to grab them when you are in a rush.

 They are also great in healthy trail mixes.
 If you love crunching on a quick snack, then nuts are for you!